 - In a saucepan over very low heat, melt the butter and then stir in the chocolate until melted and smooth.
 Remove from the heat.

-- In a medium mixing bowl, whisk together the whole eggs, egg yolks, and vanilla.
+- In a medium mixing bowl, whisk together whole eggs, egg yolks, and vanilla.

-- Sift the powdered sugar over the top of the egg mixture, a bit at a time, whisking to incorporate each addition.
+- Sift powdered sugar over top of egg mixture, a bit at a time, whisking to incorporate each addition.

-- Add the melted chocolate mixture and whisk to combine.
+- Add melted chocolate mixture and whisk to combine.

-- Stir in the coriander, cardamom, cinnamon, cloves, and white pepper.
+- Stir in coriander, cardamom, cinnamon, cloves, and white pepper.

-- Sift the flour over the top a bit at a time, whisking to incorporate each addition.
-If you add the flour in a heap, without sifting it in slowly, you may get a few lumps.
+- Sift flour over the batter a bit at a time, whisking to incorporate each addition.
+If you add flour in a heap, without sifting it in slowly, you may get a few lumps.

-- Put the batter into a plastic container with a tight lid and refrigerate until ready to bake.
-This keeps for days this way, and you can bake off one individual serving at a time if you wish.
+- Put batter into a plastic container with a tight lid and refrigerate until ready to bake.
+The batter keeps for days this way, and you can bake off one individual serving at a time if you wish.

-- When you are ready to bake, butter individual custard cups heavily, pour the batter into the dishes, and arrange on a rimmed baking sheet.
+- When you’re ready to bake, butter individual custard cups heavily, pour batter into custard cups, and arrange on a rimmed baking sheet.

-- Bake at 425° for 13-15 minutes if the batter is room temperature and a couple minutes longer if it is cold.
+- Bake at 425° for 13-15 minutes if batter is room temperature and a couple minutes longer if it’s cold.
 Less baking time will yield a liquid center, while just a minute or two longer will yield more of the cake texture around the sides and a fudgy interior.
 Remove from the oven and let sit for 5 minutes.

-- To serve, set custard cups on dessert plates, or unmold cakes on dessert plates by putting the plate on top of the custard cup, and then inverting the dessert plate and custard cup together in one quick flipping motion.
+- To serve, set custard cups on dessert plates, or unmold cakes on dessert plates by putting the plate on top of each custard cup, and then invert the dessert plate and custard cup together in one quick flipping motion.
 Lift the cup off the cake.
 Sift powdered sugar over each cake before serving.